ahmetus/md-mermaid/README.md

 - **One command, multiple outputs** – `md-mermaid-render-current` produces `-images.md` (SVG) or `-emacs.md` (PNG) with pre-linked assets under `assets/mermaid/`.
 - **Live overlays** – `md-mermaid-live-mode` renders visible fences asynchronously, keeps existing diagrams onscreen, and respects scroll/visibility toggles.
 - **Integrated CLI installer** – the CLI Tools menu installs/updates/checks Mermaid CLI, Puppeteer, Chromium, etc., using async processes and optional notifications.
-- **Customizable surface** – keybindings for the transient menu and the `C-c M` prefix can be re-bound interactively and saved for future sessions.
+- **Customizable surface** – keybindings for the transient menu and the `C-c M` prefix can be re-bound interactively via the menu option or `M-x md-mermaid-customize-keys`, and saved for future sessions.
 - **Python + Node toolchain included** – shell wrapper and render/snippet Python scripts ship with the package; no external Makefile dance required.

 ## Rendering & Live Preview at a Glance